Suga Cabinet Profiles 2021

 Nishimura retains his portfolio within the new administration, highlighting the government’s determination to continue in the same direction in responding to the pandemic.
 He was the most important actor in the government when it came to coronavirus policies and the revitalization of the economy.
 A career-track bureaucrat, he was also state minister of the Cabinet Office and deputy chairperson of the LDP’s Policy Research Council.
 He contested Tanigaki Sadakazu in the party’s 2009 presidential election, but lost.
 His interests include finance and trade policy, foreign affairs and energy policy.
 He is affiliated with Nippon Kaigi and belongs to the Hosoda faction.

-Minister in charge of administrative reform and Minister in charge of regulatory reform Kono Taro
+Minister in charge of administrative reform, Minister in charge of regulatory reform and Minister in charge of vaccination efforts Kono Taro

 Kono is reappointed to the cabinet as minister in charge of administrative reform.
 During his tenure as foreign minister he visited many countries, relaunched the relationship between the U.S. and Japan and handled the diplomatic rift with South Korea.
 As defense minister, he sought to modernize Japan’s armed forces by creating or expanding numerous divisions in electronic, cyber and space defense.
 While his new position may at first seem a demotion, administrative and regulatory reform is at the heart of the new administration’s goals, leaving Kono with greater sway than this post offered in the past.
+He has also been put in charge of Japan’s vaccination efforts, which if proven successful, may lead him to more important cabinet roles.
 Often termed a “maverick,” he is open about his policy views and active on social media platforms — uncommon traits for a Japanese politician.
 He supports a more flexible immigration system, and he belongs to the Aso faction in the LDP.

-Minister for the Tokyo Olympic and Paralympic Games, Minister in charge of women’s empowerment and Minister in charge of gender equality Hashimoto Seiko (R)
+Minister for the Tokyo Olympic and Paralympic Games, Minister in charge of women’s empowerment and Minister in charge of gender equality Marukawa Tamayo

 Minister for the 2025 World Exposition in Osaka, Minister in charge of consumer affairs and food safety and Minister in charge of Space Policy Inoue Shinji